bridg-db/bridg/README.md

   - fails to load like 25% of the time, (I think bc of SQLite), just a heads up

 [Blogging app](./examples/next-nextauth-blogs/) - Next.js, next-auth authentication, CRUD examples, SQLite

+Next.js and React are not required to use Bridg.
+Bridg should work with any JS or TS project.

 _Want an example project for your favorite framework?
 Feel free to [create an issue](https://github.com/JoeRoddy/bridg/issues/new), or a PR with a sample._